MetPX/sarracenia/doc/sr_post.7.rst

    is optimal for this usage.

 Partitioning (use of the parts_ Header)
-   In any store and forward data pumping network that transports entire files limits the maximum file size to the minimum available on any intervening node.
+   Any store on a forward data pumping network that transports entire files limits the maximum file size to the minimum available on any intervening node.
 To avoid defining a maximum file size, a segmentation standard is specified, allowing intervening nodes to hold only segments of the file, and forward them as they are received, rather than being forced to hold the entire file.